 Step 2

 Toss in diced onion and bell pepper.
 I added about a half of a 15 oz can of tomato sauce.
 Stir to combine.
-Freeze the other half of the tomato sauce and use in Spanish Rice (or Mexican Rice), sometime when you are not making baked beans.
+Freeze the other half of the tomato sauce and use in my Spanish Rice, sometime when you are not making baked beans.

 Step 3

-Preheat oven to 350°F. Pour baked beans into a casserole dish, I used my trusty Pyrex casserole dish because it fits into my trusty Pyrex carrier and I was taking these beans to a BBQ at a friends house.
+Preheat oven to 350°F (175° C).
+Pour baked beans into a casserole dish, I used my trusty Pyrex casserole dish because it fits into my trusty Pyrex carrier and I was taking these beans to a BBQ at a friends house.

 But roughly any 9 x 13 casserole dish would work just fine, if you have a 12″ or larger cast iron skillet try that or go one better and try a nice hefty cast iron dutch oven!
 I bet you could even cook these over a campfire!!